 - that non-EEA nationals without permission to remain in the State (including those still in the asylum process) or those with permission to remain on a short-term or temporary basis (such as work permits or study visas) are not eligible for free fees or grants.

 If you find yourself repeating, you will be liable for the full contribution and tuotion per 5 credit module.
 To calculate the total fee you will oweand how to pay, please see the UCC fees Scheduale here https://www.ucc.ie/en/financeoffice/fees/schedules/

-If you are worried or stressed in relation to the payment of fees, please engage with the fees office by emailing email@example.com or contact the Budgetary Advisor for advise and guidance.
+If you are worried or stressed in relation to the payment of fees, please engage with the fees office by emailing firstname.lastname@example.org or make an appointment with the Budgetary Advisor who can advise.